Departmental Honors Program

 In special cases, exceptions may be made to these requirements.
 For more information, please discuss your individual situation with both the faculty supervisor and the Director of the Honors Program.

-To inquire about the Honors Program or to discuss the particulars of the student’s project and supervision, please contact the Director of the Honors Program, Dr. Max Rosenkrantz.
+To inquire about the Honors Program or to discuss the particulars of the student’s project and supervision, please contact the Director of the Honors Program, Prof. Max Rosenkrantz.
 Honors projects involve mutual agreement between student and faculty supervisor.